Malaria Parasite In Red Blood Cells

 Vaccination

 A malaria vaccine, RTS,S/AS01 (Mosquirix), has been developed and is being rolled out in several African countries.
-This vaccine targets the sporozoite stage of the parasite, preventing it from infecting the liver.
+That's why this vaccine targets the sporozoite stage of the parasite, preventing it from infecting the liver.
 While the vaccine provides only partial protection, it has been shown to reduce the incidence of malaria in children.

 Future Directions in Malaria Research